 Start Writing College Essays

-The Common Application has already released its prompts for the 2015-16 admission cycle and specific colleges are beginning to release their supplemental essay prompts as well.
+The Common Application publishes essays prompts each year.
 Students applying to 10 selective colleges often need to write as many as 15-20 essays to complete their applications, so getting started now can take a lot of pressure off in the fall.
 Summer simply allows more time to go through the process of brainstorming, drafting, revising and editing needed to do your best writing.
 These are extremely important so do not procrastinate!

 Prepare for Standardized Tests